ramayer/elephant-rumble-inference/README.md

 ### Challenges.
-* Challenge 1 - AVES didn’t have our frequencies or timescales in mind:
+* Challenge - AVES didn’t have our frequencies or timescales in mind:
   * AVES seems easily distracted by high pitched animals in the background noise.
 HuBERT - designed to recognize syllables in speech - generates feature vectors at a 20ms timescale - which would be expensive on our 24-hour-long clips.

-* Solution 1 - resample and pitch-shift through re-tagging.
+* Solution - resample and pitch-shift through re-tagging the sample rate.
-Re-sample and re-tag our audio to pretend 1kHz is 16kHz
-    *  (thx for this technique, Arnoud)
-  * By a happy coincidence this helps with both problems.
-  * Pitch-shifts up the audio up by 4 octaves
+  * Upshifting the audio by 3-4 octaves shifts Elephant Rumbles into human hearing ranges, where most audio software operates best.
-Shifts a 20 - 200 Hz elephant rumble to 320-3200Hz
-And pushes a 2kHz bird to 32kHz where it’s largely ignored by the model.
-  * Turns a ½ second elephant-rumble-syllable to 31ms (~ HuBERT’s timescale)
+  * Speeding the audio turns a ½ second elephant-rumble-syllable to 31ms (~ HuBERT’s timescale)
-  * Reduces compute by a factor of 16.
+  * Speeding up the audio by 16x and upshiftign 4 octaves reduces compute by a factor of 16.

 And as a side-effect, it shifts elephant speech into human hearing ranges, and they sound awesome!!!